 Portugal has 5 universities in the world top rankings, a strong presence for a relatively small country.
 Portuguese universities have a long-lasting tradition of research and higher education, alongside being an attractive destination for international students.

-- Overall living costs: 500 - 750 EUR/month, including accommodation, food, and leisure
+- Average living costs: 500 - 750 EUR/month, including accommodation, food, and leisure activities

 Find out more about tuition and living costs in Portugal.